 FBI Crime data.
 Most robberies occur during the day.
 Thieves are in and out in under 10 minutes.
 These are the room they hit and in the order they hit them.

-- Master bedroom/master bath
+- Master bedroom/master bathroom

 - Home office/den